 How would you describe your approach to architecture?

 It is always tricky to define an approach, because this will imply a definition of what I think architecture is (or should be).
 So I will do it the other way around, starting by the definition.
 It might sound cliché but I like a definition given by Rem Koolhaas (among many others): architecture is a form of thinking.
-I share this definition of architecture as being an intellectual activity that goes beyond designing buildings.
-Therefore I am principally interested in the practice of architecture as a series of rational decisions.
-Those decisions have to be communicable and to also successfully involve an array of interdisciplinary actors within the process (as does any intellectual activity).
+I share this definition of architecture as being an intellectual activity that goes beyond designing buildings towards architectural thinking applied in its broadest sense.
+Therefore I am principally interested in the practice of architecture as a series of questions.
+Those questions have to be communicable and to also successfully involve an array of interdisciplinary actors within the process (as does any intellectual activity).
 I distrust personal approaches, which usually tend to imply there is some kind of creative genius.
 (I would assert that most of the time, so called “geniuses” are either promoting sublime experiences or else trying to impose their own superior standards for living upon the rest of us).
-The definition of architecture which I previously alluded to, as well allows me to practice more broadly, not merely designing buildings.
-In a slightly ironic turn, I have ended up creating three coexisting studios: the “professional”, the collaborative and the speculative (…)
+The definition of architecture which I previously alluded to, as well allows me to practice more broadly.
+In a slightly ironic turn, I have ended up creating three coexisting studios: the “professional”, the “collaborative” and the “speculative” (…)

 Currently I am also conducting an ongoing expanded research project called “the unpredictable”.
 I use the term ‘expanded’ because it involves several mediums and formats: university studios, articles, a video documentary, interviews and not to mention several built projects (houses) all coming together to form the whole.
 To begin with this project was funded by Columbia University and the idea at the end of it was to publish a small book of interviews.
 However, since this initial phase the whole enterprise has grown and has eventually become a dominant interest of mine.